MEDDIC Sales Methodology: Start Qualifying Prospects Faster

 20. How valuable would it be to you if our product/service solved this problem?

-The "Champion" stage is all about finding a partner within the company you're attempting to sell to.
-Someone that will benefit from your products and/or services and truly advocate for them.
+The "Champion" stage is all about finding a partner within the company you're attempting to sell to—someone that will benefit from your solutions and advocate for them.